 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-This question asks voters to approve a $10 million General Obligation Bond to complete mandatory separation of the City's storm and sanitary sewer systems.
+This question asked voters to approve a $10 million General Obligation Bond to complete mandatory separation of the City's storm and sanitary sewer systems.

 Biddeford’s original sewer system was a one-pipe system, meaning that the same pipe carries storm water and household wastewater from toilets, tubs and sinks.
 During heavy rains, the single pipe cannot handle the high volume of water and as a result untreated wastewater overflows into water bodies such as the Saco River.
 The City's Combined Sewer Overflow (CSO) program creates a two pipe system: one pipe that carries the household wasterwater to the treatment plant and a separate pipe for carrying stormwater.

-This question asks voters to approve a $7.5 million General Obligation Bond.
-Of the total amount of borrowing, $3.75 million would be used for improvements to roads, sidewalks and drainage systems, and $3.75 million would be used for repairs and improvements to City Hall and other City buildings.
+This question asked voters to approve a $7.5 million General Obligation Bond.
+Of the total amount of borrowing, $3.75 million will be used for improvements to roads, sidewalks and drainage systems, and $3.75 million will be used for repairs and improvements to City Hall and other City buildings.
 The City Council will make the final determination on which projects will be funded within the authorized amounts.

 To learn more, visit www.biddefordmaine.org/2020bonds or watch the video below.